 The process of defining the surgical and medical groups in an MDC required that each surgical or medical group be based on some organizing principle.
 Examples of organizing principles would be anatomy, surgical approach, diagnostic approach, pathology, etiology or treatment process.
 In order for a diagnosis or surgical procedure to be assigned to a particular group, it would be required to correspond to the particular organizing principle for that group.
-For example, in MDC 11 (Diseases & Disorders of the Kidney & Urinary Tract), a surgical group was formed for all patients with a procedure on the urethra (i.e., organizing principle based on whether the procedure performed was transurethral (i.e., organizing principle based on surgical approach).
+For example, in MDC 11 (Diseases & Disorders of the Kidney & Urinary Tract), a surgical group was formed for all patients with a procedure on the urethra (i.e., organizing principle based on anatomy).
+This surgical group was then further divided based on whether the procedure performed was transurethral (i.e., organizing principle based on surgical approach).